Profile-Driven Co-Pilot

 Illustrative · pilot teams in automotive embedded.

-You already use an AI. agenIT is the layer around it that makes it useful for real software — the kind that ships, gets tested, and ends up in production.
+You already use an AI.
+Octobus is the layer around it that makes it useful for real software — the kind that ships, gets tested, and ends up in production.

 Not a chat.
 It writes down your style, your decisions, and the names you use, and reads them back into every session.
 No more re-explaining.